ptitSeb/box64/wrapperhelper/README.md

 - Atomic types

 The following features are missing from the preprocessor:
-- Error display (`#error` will stop the compilation, but a generic error message will be written)
 - General token concatenation (though the concatenation of two `PTOK_IDENT` works without issue)
 - Stringify
 - Skipped unexpected token warnings